michael-pfister/michael-pfister/README.md

 <h1>Welcome to my GitHub Page!</h1>
 <h3>📋 About Me</h3>
 <p>
-My actual name is Michael!
 I've <strong>been doing random IT stuff since 2016</strong> and I'm probably never going to stop.
 I currently work as a Full Stack Web Developer.
 </p>
 <p>
 👯 I’m looking to collaborate on any open-source project I can get my hands on so if you got something going just let me know!